wistia/wistia-open-docs/_posts/data-api.md

 #### The Request

-<pre><code class="language-markup">PUT https://api.wistia.com/v1/medias/&lt;media-id&gt;.json</code></pre>
+<code class="full_width">PUT https://api.wistia.com/v1/medias/<media-id>.json</code>

-Make sure you replace *&lt;media-id&gt;* with the hashed ID of the media that you want to update.
+Make sure you replace `<media-id>` with the hashed ID of the media that you want to update.

 Parameter Name      |  Description
 --------------------|-------------------------
-name               | The media&#039;s new name.
-new_still_media_id | The numeric ID of an image within the system that will replace the still that&#039;s displayed before the player starts playing.
+name               | The media's new name. new_still_media_id | The numeric ID of an image within the system that will replace the still that's displayed before the player starts playing.
 If this parameter is present while updating a non-video media, or if it specifies a non-image type media, then the call will fail with an error. description        | A new description to display next to the media within Wistia.